‘The Bold And The Beautiful’ Spoilers: Will Eric Drop Quinn Like A Hot Potato?

 Alternatively, will Quinn and Ridge’s illicit passion propel Brooke and Eric towards seeking love and comfort in each other?

 How will Eric deal with the revelation that his wife and his son have been having an affair?
 In the last couple of weeks, Eric has been remarking on the pleasant state of affairs in the Forrester family.
-His relationship with Ridge has improved and he seems to have found true love with Quinn.
+His relationship with Ridge has improved, and he seems to have found true love with Quinn.
 When Brooke comes to him with the truth, will he decide to divorce his wife?
 Or does he love her too much to let her go?

 On yesterday’s #BoldandBeautiful, Eric and Brooke reminisce.
 WATCH THE CLIP: https://t.co/kTPivwF9gL pic.twitter.com/yxOSflMVuO